Mc-Zen/tidy/src/helping.typ

 /// Generates a `help` function for your package that allows the user to
 /// prints references directly into their document while typing.
 This allows
 /// them to easily check the usage and documentation of a function or variable.
-///
+#let generate-help(

-/// - namespace (dictionary): This dictionary should reflect the "namespace" of the package
+  /// This dictionary should reflect the "namespace" of the package
   /// in a flat dictionary and contain `read.with()` instances for the respective code
   /// files.
   /// Imagine importing everything from a package, `#import "mypack.typ": *`.
 How a
   /// symbol is accessible now determines how the dictionary should be built.
   /// We start with a root key, `(".": read.with("lib.typ"))`.
 If `lib.typ` imports
   /// symbols from other files _into_ its scope, these files should be added to the
   /// root along with `lib.typ` by passing an array:
   /// ```typ
   /// (
   ///   ".": (read.with("lib.typ"), read.with("more.typ")),
   ///   "testing": read.with("testing.typ")
   /// )
   /// ```
   /// Here, we already show another case: let `testing.typ` be imported in `lib.typ`
   /// but without `*`, so that the symbols are accessed via `testing.`.
 We therefore
   /// add these under a new key.
 Nested files should be added with multiple
   /// dots, e.g., `"testing.float."`.
   ///
   /// By providing instances of `read()` with the filename prepended, you allow tidy
   /// to read the files that are not part of the tidy package but at the same time
   /// enable lazy evaluation of the files, i.e., a file is only opened when a
   /// definition from this file is requested through `help()`.
+  /// -> dictionary
+  namespace: (".": () => ""),

+  /// The name of the package.
+This is required to give helpful error messages when
+  ///  a symbol cannot be found.
+  /// -> str
+  package-name: "",

-/// - style (dictionary): A tidy style that is used for showing parts of the documentation
+  /// A tidy style that is used for showing parts of the documentation
   /// in the help box.
 It is recommended to leave this at the `help` style which is
   /// particularly designed for this purpose.
 Please post an issue if you have problems
   /// or suggestions regarding this style.
-/// - package-name (str): The name of the package.
-This is required to give helpful
-///   error messages when a symbol cannot be found.
+  /// -> dictionary
+  style: styles.help,

-/// - onerror (function): What to do with errors.
+  /// What to do with errors.
 By default, an assertion is failed (the document panics).
-#let generate-help(
-  namespace: (".": () => ""),
-  package-name: "",
-  style: styles.help,
+  /// -> function
-  onerror: msg => assert(false, message: msg)
+  onerror: msg => assert(false, message: msg),

+  /// Whether to use the old parser.
+  /// -> boolean
+  old-parser: false
 ) = {

   let validate-namespace-tree(namespace) = {